The gastric balloon is placed in the stomach with an endoscope. No surgery is needed, and no scars are left behind.

 What happens if the stomach balloon empties spontaneously?

-The doctor will place a dye in the balloon called Methlyene blue.
+The doctor will place a dye in the stomach balloon called Methlyene blue.
 This will help you identify an early deflation or leak as it will change the color of your urine to green.
 If this happens, you must notify the clinic immediately so that the balloon can be removed.

 How much weight can I lose with a gastric balloon?

 It is important to understand that the gastric balloon is a tool to help support weight loss and should be used with a diet, exercise and a follow-up program.
 The amount of weight you lose and maintain will depend on how closely you follow your diet and long-term lifestyle changes.
+We have many weight loss sucess stories that are the results of both the stomach balloon and life style changes.

 Will I feel the balloon in my stomach?